raine/hubot-eval-js/README.md

 # hubot-eval-js

+> JavaScript REPL for hubot

-Evaluate JavaScript passed to bot inside markdown backticks or a code block.
+Evaluates JavaScript passed to bot inside markdown backticks or a code block.